Canon 750D vs Olympus TG-5

 It is notable that the 750D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the TG-5 have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 750D better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.